alexander-ADI/TMC5272-API/README.md

 | 13  | ENCB2/REFL2 | -          |   | 27  | DIAG0       | GPIO (Interrupt) |
 | 14  | ENCN2/REFR2 | -          |   | 28  | DIAG1       | GPIO (Interrupt) |

-> [!caution]
-> Do not connect / disconnect a motor while power is enabled!
-This can cause current to flow into the TMC5272 drivers, potentially damaging the device.
->
-> Additionally, turn on the 12V before providing 3.3V, and remove 3.3V before removing 12V.
-Otherwise, the board may draw power from the 3.3V rail.
-(I haven't had this break anything yet, but it certainly seems bad.)

 ### Software Setup

 This project uses a .gitignore in order to only track application-specific files.
 Copy the repo's contents into a blank project from the MaximSDK `Examples` folder.

 Refer to [MSDK User Guide](https://analogdevicesinc.github.io/msdk//USERGUIDE/#getting-started-with-visual-studio-code) for documentation on building and flashing an application to the MAX32650FTHR.

-#### 3. Example Usage

-The provided `main.c` demonstrates:

-- Necessary setup steps:
-    - Initializing SPI and TMC5272 devices using `tmc5272_dev_t`
-    - Configuring motion profiles (velocity curves)
-- Moving motors to absolute/relative positions
-- Polling for arrival
-- Basic Tricoder polling

-See `TMC5272.h` for the full API.

 ### Application Notes